zachalbert/ldthw/_layout/010-layout-grids-fluid-width.md

 ![8 column rectangle](/images/layout-grids-fluid-width-01.png)
 6. With the rectangle selected, look for the "Constraints" section in the inspector on the right.
 Select "Left & Right" from the first dropdown, and "Top & Bottom" from the second.
 7. This is just a brief introduction to the power of constraints.
 You're going to learn much more about constraints in future lessons.
 As a quick introduction however, you can now see that the rectangle you just drew will follow your layout grid perfectly, no matter the size of your frame.
 Test this by resizing your frame horizontally and vertically.
 Notice how the rectangle is always 8 columns wide?
 This mimics how layouts are implemented in code.
 8. Revert your frame back to its original size.
-You can either go to `Edit > Undo`, or select the frame and pick the correct size preset from the inspector.
+You can either hit <span data-keyCombo="undo">undo</span>, or select the frame and pick the correct size preset from the inspector.

 This frame and layout grid not only works across many different mobile sizes, but it will also work perfectly for a fluid width layout at any screen size.
 If your goal is to make a desktop-sized app with a fluid layout, all you need to do is resize your frame to 1024px wide.